Dynamic Ordered Panel Logit Models: Identification

-Based on the model restrictions in Assumption~\ref{ass:ID}, we want to identify the parameter vector $\theta^0$ from the distribution of $Y$ conditional on $Y_0$ and $X$.
-Our model for that conditional distribution is semi-parametric: We have specified the distribution of $Y$ conditional on $Y_0$, $X$, and $A$ parametrically, but only weak regularity conditions are imposed on the unknown distribution of $A$ conditional on $Y_0$ and $X$.
-Clearly, the main challenge in this identification problem is how to deal with the unspecified conditional distribution of $A$, which is an infinite dimensional component of the parameter space of the model.
-Fortunately, our moment conditions in Theorem~\ref{th:momentsT3} already solve this challenge, because they give us implications of the model that do not depend on $A$.
-We have therefore already solved the main difficulty of the identification argument.
-Nevertheless, we still need to formally show that $\theta^0$ is point-identified from those moment conditions.
+The aim is to identify the parameter vector $\theta^0$ from the distribution of $Y$ conditional on $Y_0$ and $X$ under Assumption~\ref{ass:ID}.
+The model for that conditional distribution is semi-parametric: The distribution of $Y$ conditional on $Y_0$, $X$, and $A$ is specified parametrically, but only weak regularity conditions are imposed on the unknown distribution of $A$ conditional on $Y_0$ and $X$.
+The main challenge in the identification problem is how to deal with the unspecified conditional distribution of $A$, which is an infinite-dimensional component of the parameter space of the model.
+Fortunately, the moment conditions in Theorem~\ref{th:momentsT3} already partly solve this challenge, because they give us implications of the model that do not depend on $A$.
+The remaining question is whether $\theta^0$ is point-identified from those moment conditions.